 Now the thing about answers like this is that the correct answer is, “It depends.”

-But that is probably not what you want to hear.
+But that is probably not what you want to hear from landscape photographers.

 So let’s look at this in the spirit of the question.
 What if we were forced to answer the question with a gun held to our head?

-The best settings for landscape photography are ISO 100 at f/11 (likely your lenses' sweet spot) and a shutter speed to give you a histogram that looks like a bell (hopefully you have a tripod).
+The best settings usually for landscape photography are the lowest iso possible, smaller apertures and the right shutter speed for correct exposure.
+Keep the exposure triangle in mind – ISO 100 at f/11 (likely your lenses' sweet spot) and a shutter speed to give you a histogram that looks like a bell (hopefully you use a tripod to avoid camera shake).